openflighthpc/cloud-cost-reporter/README.md

 Both of these files also take up to 6 arguments:

 1: project name or 'all'\
 2: a specific date or 'latest'.
-All dates must be in the format YYYY-MM-DD\
+All dates must be in the format YYYY-MM-DD

-The following are optional and unordered (but must be at least the third argument)\
+The following are optional and unordered (but must be at least the third argument):

 3: 'slack' will post the results to the chosen slack channel(s)\
 4: 'text' will print out the results\
 5: 'rerun' will ignore cached reports and regenerate them with fresh sdk/ api calls\